 So, is email marketing still worth it?

 Yes.
-Email marketing still outperforms social media by quite a lotof hotmail anmelden.
+Hotmail marketing still outperforms social media by quite a lot.
 Email marketing has a 4400% return on investment rate.
-That means that every $1 spent on email marketing can potentially bring you $44 dollars in return.
+That means that every $1 spent on email marketing can potentially bring you 44 dollars in return.
 So ask yourself, is email marketing worth it?